 Tackle any language with my favourite tried and tested language learning resources.
-With the best language resources, you’ll be a polyglot in no time!
+With the best language resources, you’ll be speaking the lingo in no time!

 How successful you are at learning to speak a language depends not only on your strategy but on the amount of enjoyment and engagement you have with your language resources.

 Before I learned my first foreign language, Italian, I tried out numerous language resources, books, and services to see what worked best for me.
-I then went back to these trusted tools when I wanted to learn French.
+I then went back to these trusted tools when I wanted to learn French, Arabic, and Norwegian.

 I still keep an eye out for new and exciting ways of picking up a language without the stress or pressure that comes with learning a language.
 Below, I have started to collate my personal favourites that I have benefited from massively and hope you will too.
 For more tips, check out my post on 10 ways you can improve your language learning.

-Babbel is great online language-learning program.
+Babbel is a great online language-learning program.
 I recommend you use this reasonably priced tool as part of a balanced language routine.
 Lessons last between 10-15min which makes it perfect for when you’re short on time.
+I used it to help me improve my French pronunciation.
 Currently available in 13 languages, it offers good quality content that is challenging.
 Its intuitive interface and design make it enjoyable to use too.
 You can start playing with it for free here.

-While Rosetta Stone may not be the best program out there it’s definitely worth mentioning seeing as they are constantly updating and improving.
+While Rosetta Stone is the godfather of language learning and worth mentioning since they are constantly updating and improving.
+I used it to learn Arabic.
 One particularly great feature is the ability to book live lessons with a human!
 Yup, you get live time with a native teacher through the program!
 Check it out here.
-Once you complete a unit in the program, you can schedule a 50 minute session with a teacher, where you can see them by video feed and both of you talk via the headset.
+Once you complete a unit in the program, you can schedule a 50-minute session with a teacher, where you can see them by video feed and both of you talk via the headset.
 The teachers are friendly, patient very professional and clearly excellent and experienced teachers of the language.
 With over 30 languages to choose from and a 6-month money back guarantee, it’s worth investing in.

 Verbling is a great language resource to get a personalised experience.
 Verbling is an online platform where language learners take lessons with professional teachers.
 There are 38 languages to choose from and you also get to choose the teacher!
-It’s also VERY affordable, lesson on average costs only $15.
+It’s also VERY affordable, lessons on average cost only $15.

 To help me learn French, I started using Rocket Languages.
 One of my favourite features is the ability to record my voice and receive tips on how to improve my pronunciation.
 You can even learn Spanish, Italian, Chinese and Russian plus many others.